-Bears are the only cancers which are impacted by routine screening.
-They evolve slowly, are fatal if left untreated, and catching them early on a mammogram can buy time for treatment which can make all the difference.
+- Bears are the only cancers which are impacted by routine screening.
+They evolve slowly and are fatal if left untreated.
+Catching them early on a mammogram can buy time for treatment which can make all the difference.

-Now the issue is that mammography tools at the moment aren’t advanced enough to make a distinction between the turtle, bear or birds type of cancers.
-And most doctors can never say for certain which tumours are too mild to cause any damage and might even disappear on their own (well known in testicular cancer).
+Now the issue is that mammography tools at the moment aren’t advanced enough to make a distinction between the turtle, bear or bird types of cancers.
+And most doctors can never say for certain which tumours are too mild to cause any damage and might even disappear on their own (well-known in testicular cancer).
 Without knowing how a cancer will progress, the safest course of action is to assume that it falls in a bear category and that it will respond to treatment and then treat it as such.

 So a lot of women, with the turtle category of breast cancerous cells, get the “C” diagnosis decades before time.
 Their world topples and they tailspin into a whirlpool of panic, anxiety and toxic treatments (that come with their own set of side effects) for something that may not have harmed them, if left alone.